MOVA

 Originally designed by TRL during the 1980s, MOVA is now a very well established strategy for the control of traffic light signals at isolated junctions.
 It can also be used at stand-alone pedestrian crossing, i.e. Puffin and Pelicans MOVA is now often deployed as a linked scheme.
 MOVA is thought to be installed at about half the UK junctions that it could be installed at, with 200 to 300 installations being added annually.

-MOVA M8 is the latest version which the first implementation was available in December 2017.
-This latest version is a significant upgrade from previous versions, having special conditioning, a new communication method including a junction mimic screen, additional bus priority facilities and a Web User Interface.
+MOVA M8 is the current version.
+This version is a significant upgrade from previous versions, having special conditioning, a new communication method including a junction mimic screen, additional bus priority facilities and a Web User Interface.

 MOVA is designed to cater for the full range of traffic conditions, from very low flows through to a junction that is overloaded.
 For the major part of the range – before congestion occurs, MOVA operates in a delay minimising mode; if any approach becomes overloaded, the system switches to a capacity maximising procedure.
 MOVA is also able to operate at a wide range of junctions, from the very simple ‘shuttle-working’, to large, multi-phase multi-lane sites.